ftc15829/SkyStone/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Notebook/Programming.md

 }
 ```

-## League Meet Two
+## League Meet Two/Three

-Here, we will outline changes from League Meet One to League Meet Two.
+Here, we will outline changes from League Meet One to League Meet Two/Three (League Meet Two and League Meet Three occurred on the same day).
 The `Drive` class didn't actually change, so we will be starting from `Hardware`.

 ### Hardware Class